 Whether as a must-have lockdown accessory, which led to the Daily Mail and Daily Telegraph running profile features examining its surge in popularity; or tapping into its hipster appeal to secure a standalone profile piece in The Guardian; or capitalising on the its obvious winter use to secure coverage in which the Daily Telegraph and STYLIST declared it the most-wanted coat in Britain.

 Put simply, the seasons and cultural moments are your friend when looking to break into new audiences and media outlets.

 Through following the above approach, we’ve been able to consistently deliver against our agreed KPIs ahead of schedule, opening up numerous doors of opportunity for dryrobe in the process.

-If you would like to find out more about what our specialist sport and fitness public relations team can do for you, get in-touch with our award-winning team today.
+If you would like to find out more about what our specialist Fitness PR team can do for you, get in-touch with our award-winning team today.